-- Make a Roommate Agreement:
+Make a Roommate Agreement

-- Have a Chores list:
+Have a Chores list

-- Designate one person to be in charge of the bills
+Designate one person to be in charge of the bills

-One person being in charge of the finances ensures that bills are paid on time and also lessens the confusion as to what bills need to be paid.
+Designating one person as being in charge of the finances ensures that bills are paid on time and also lessens the confusion as to what bills need to be paid.
 Make sure to be honest and pick the person who is better with money and more organized.
 If everyone is disorganized (It happens) pick the least disorganized person and use an app that helps monitor your bills and sends reminders such as mint.com

-- Keep track of how much is spent on Household supplies
+Keep track of how much is spent on Household supplies

+a big no-no on the “living with roommates rules” is fighting over money.
 Get a jar and have everyone in the apartment put in equal amounts of money into it every month.
 In a household of 4, for example, each person can put $10 in every month for $40 a month.
 This money should be used for cleaning supplies, toilet paper, or anything for general household maintenance, this ensures that one person isn’t stuck paying for everything.
 Make sure to keep the receipts and a record of what the money is spent on.

-- Stop the Passive Aggressiveness:
+Stop the Passive Aggressiveness